samuelclark907/learning-journal/README.md

 # The first learning journal of Sam

-Hello, my name is Sam and I'm a student at Code Fellows
+**Hello, my name is Sam and I'm a student at Code Fellows.
+Iv'e been interested in coding for a long time but havn't dived in until now.
+Since the CV outbreak I've moved back to where I'm from Juneau, AK.
+I'm very excited to explore my interest from the comfort of my own home.**

 ## Table of Contents